top of page

 Introduction

-Healthcare systems often prioritise physical examination and laboratory values, while emotional wellbeing remains underrepresented in diagnostic protocols.
+Healthcare systems often prioritize physical examination and laboratory values, while emotional wellbeing remains underrepresented in diagnostic protocols.
 Emerging evidence demonstrates that emotional states significantly influence immune function, cardiovascular stability, hormonal balance, and recovery rates.
 As digital health tools evolve, emotion-linked biological markers can now be captured and analyzed with increasing precision.

 Defining Bio-Emotional Diagnostics

-Bio-Emotional Diagnostics reframes emotional experiences as quantifiable biological events.
-It evaluates parameters such as autonomic fluctuations, behavioural patterns, and speech modulation to better understand emotional states.
+Bio-Emotional Diagnostics reframes emotional experiences as quantifiable biological events It evaluates parameters such as autonomic fluctuations, behavioural patterns, and speech modulation to better understand emotional states.
 This perspective moves beyond the traditional view that emotions are purely subjective and instead recognizes them as clinically relevant components of overall health.

 Clinical Relevance of Emotional Indicators